-(4) No person to whom a copy of the register of electors, notices or records has been supplied under this paragraph may-
+(4) No person to whom a copy of the register of electors, a notice or a record has been supplied under this paragraph may-

-- (a) supply a copy of that register, those notices or records to any person; - (b) disclose any information contained in them (that is not contained in the edited register); or - (c) make use of any such information, except for the purposes of an election(61).
+- (a) supply a copy of that register, that notice or that record to any person; - (b) disclose any information contained in any of them (that is not contained in the edited register); or - (c) make use of any such information, except for the purposes of an election(56).

-Supply of full register etc under paragraphs 3 and 4: general provisions
+Supply of full register etc. under paragraphs 3 and 4: general provisions